Continuous wavelet analysis of matter clustering using the Gaussian-derived wavelet: Discussion and Conclusions

 The clustering of matter is an intricate process.
 In addition to redshift and scale dependence, the density environment plays a very important role on the clustering.
 When the usual Fourier statistics are utilized to examine the scale dependence, we are unable to take into account the effect of environment, since the local density information contained in the physical space is smeared out.
 Therefore, we need better tools to consider both scale and environment dependence simultaneously, and the continuous wavelet transform is such a tool of good performance.

 In this work, we introduce some statistical quantities formulated on the specific wavelet function -- Gaussian-derived wavelet, which is a real valued continuous wavelet designed by taking the first derivative of the Gaussian smoothing function with respect to the scale parameter.
 With such a wavelet construction scheme, the original signal can be recovered from wavelet coefficients easily.
 These wavelet statistics we used include the wavelet power spectrum, the wavelet cross-correlation and the wavelet bicoherence.
-To better describe the results, we also present the methods for estimating the statistical error, and discuss the relationship between the scale parameter and the Fourier wavenumber.

-To reveal the usefulness of wavelet statistics in analyzing matter clustering, we use two sets of one-dimensional cosmic density fields throughout the work.
-Firstly, the time evolution of the density distributions obtained from the Zel'dovich approximation is analyzed by measuring their wavelet power spectra and bicoherences.
+To reveal the usefulness of wavelet statistics in analyzing matter clustering, we analyze the time evolution of the 1D density distributions obtained from the Zel'dovich approximation by measuring their wavelet power spectra and bicoherences.
 Measurements show that the global wavelet power spectrum on small scales increases more significantly with time than that on large scales, which is generally in agreement with the Fourier case.